 Lakebed 2030 Conference

-- Focus on Great lakes marine mapping and bathymetry data.
+- Focus on high-resolution mapping and bathymetry data in the Great lakes.

 - Develop a strategy to catalog new and existing lake bed information for shared use.